andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift.md

 ## Step-by-step implementation

-With the above example in front of you, let&#8217;s explore what&#8217;s going on here in detail.
+With the above example in front of you, let's explore what's going on here in detail.

 <a name="vc-setup" class="jump-target"></a>